-ENLT 490-491 3 cr.
+ENIT 490-491

 (W) Senior Seminar

 The topics of these writing-intensive seminars vary from semester to semester.
 Based largely on student writing, presentations, and discussion, this capstone course is required in the major and culminates in the student's development of a seminar paper.
 May be repeated for credit.
 Enrollment limited to 15 students per section.